 Tragic though it is Covid-19 will be as nothing compared to the coming perils of climate change and resource depletion.

 What buildings will we be designing in this new normal and what new skills and knowledge will we need?
 I can’t see many airports, open plan offices or shopping centres being built any time soon.
-More likely warehouses, healthcare and social care facilities, homeless hostels and half way housing and houses with gardens.
+More likely warehouses and distribution centres, healthcare and social care facilities, homeless hostels and half way housing and houses with gardens.
 What are we going to build these buildings from and how should they perform?
 This article suggests that we mine existing buildings for their reusable resources and the time must surely have come to make zero energy design mandatory as it is essential we get to net zero carbon a lot sooner than 2050.

 As architects part of the fun is always learning new skills and acquiring new knowledge.
 One new skill will be looking ever harder at the potential for the adaptive re-use of existing buildings to serve our future needs such as the conversion of offices to homes.
 Existing buildings represent embodied carbon investments made in the past so their re-use allows us to avoid the carbon emissions resulting from the construction of new buildings.
 Another will be the techniques to thermally upgrade the existing building stock through a massive insulation scheme and a shift to electrical heating (where energy is required) powered by renewable energy.
 Maybe not ‘architectural design’ as we know it but important skills to learn.19, carbon, covid, design, embodied, energy, resources, reuseable, zero